Truist stock drops as it wrestles with rising deposit costs

 Truist’s deposits did rise slightly from the first quarter and exceeded analyst expectations, but the cost it paid on those deposits rose 39 basis points.

 That caused its net interest income to fall 6% from the first quarter, which was worse than expected.
-Net interest income measures the difference between what banks earn on their loans and pay for their deposits.
+Net interest income measures the difference between what banks earn on their loans and what they pay for their deposits.

 Truist is the nation's sixth-largest bank by assets, according to Federal Reserve data, but is still much smaller than coast-to-coast industry giants such as JPMorgan Chase (JPM) or Bank of America (BAC).